learn-co-curriculum/bash-tutorial/README.md

 `/Users`

 The `cd` command stands for "**c**hange **d**irectory".
-The `..` command stands for the directory above the working directory.
+The `..` is a placeholder meaning the directory above the working directory.

 Try this: